Frangus90/fansly-downloader-ng/README.md

 * Easier-to-extend, modern, modular and robust codebase
 * It doesn't care about starring the repository

-**Fansly Downloader NG** is the go-to app for all your bulk media downloading needs.
-Download photos, videos, audio or any other media from Fansly.
-This powerful tool has got you covered!
+**Fansly & OnlyFans Downloader NG** is the go-to app for all your bulk media downloading needs.
+Download photos, videos, audio or any other media from Fansly and OnlyFans.
+This powerful dual-platform tool has got you covered!
 Say goodbye to the hassle of individually downloading each piece of media – now you can download them all or just some in one go.

 ## Features

+- **Dual-Platform Support** - Separate tabs for Fansly and OnlyFans with independent configurations
-- **Multiple Download Modes** - Timeline posts, messages, and collections
+- **Multiple Download Modes** - Timeline posts, messages, and collections (Fansly)
-- **Modern GUI** - Dark theme interface with real-time progress tracking
+- **Modern GUI** - Dark theme interface with tabbed platform switching and real-time progress tracking
-- **Command-Line Support** - Full CLI for automation and advanced users
+- **Command-Line Support** - Full CLI for automation and advanced users (both platforms)
 - **Incremental Downloads** - Download only new content since last run
 - **Smart Deduplication** - Skip files you already have
 - **Cross-Platform** - Windows, Linux, and macOS support
 - **Automatic Retry Logic** - Handles rate limiting and connection issues
 - **M3U8 Support** - Download streaming videos automatically
+- **Bulk Image Cropping** - Built-in tool for batch image processing (works for both platforms)
 - **Bulk Processing** - Easily update prior download folders
 - **Customizable** - Separate media into sub-folders, download previews, and more